oracle-livelabs/oci/oci-dns-traffic-management/lab5/lab5.md

 * users in North America will go to the Chicago site.
 If Chicago goes down, they will be redirected to Frankfurt.
 * no *global catch-all rule* which means that users outside of Europe or North America will get a random DNS answer, either the Frankfurt or the Chicago site.

+Note that the evaluation is done on the Local DNS server IP not the actual IP of the user trying to connect to the site.
+This can be important in some scenarios, for example when the user is using the Corporate DNS server via a VPN.

 ### Objectives

 In this lab, you will: